Trading strategies

 An option is a type of derivative contract on an underlying asset, such as a share, commodity or index.
 An options contract gives the buyer of the contract (also known as the holder) the right, but not the obligation, to buy or sell an underlying asset at a set price (also known as the strike), at a specific future date and time (known as the expiration date).

-Alternatively, buyers can receive a cash payment based on the difference between the settlement price and strike price where the option is cash settled.
-Options available on our platform are over the counter (OTC) options and are cash settled.
+Alternatively, where the option is cash settled, buyers can receive a cash payment based on the difference between the settlement price and the strike price.
+When you trade options with us, they’re cash settled.

 Call and put options